 The great outdoors

 There are great outdoor activities in and around Tumut.
 You can hike or mountain bike the many trails in Tumut State Forest and Kosciuszko National Park, including the Clark Gorge Walking Track to Cave Creek Falls.
 The Tumut Mountain Bike Park is a good starting point, with terrain for all levels.

 Take a fly-fishing lesson with Aussie Fly Fisher to experience some of the great fishing spots in rivers, lakes and nearby dams.
 On Blowering Dam, where Ken Warby set the world water-speed record in 1978, you can enjoy boating, waterskiing and swimming as well as fishing.
 The dam is one of the biggest in NSW, with Murray cod, golden perch, trout and silver perch some of the fish ripe for the catching.

 At any time of year, it’s lovely to stroll along Tumut River Walk to the bird-rich Tumut Wetlands.
 Autumn is particularly spectacular, with the leaves lining the river turning from green to gold.
 Be sure to check out the Labyrinth for Peace memorial along the way, located at Pioneer park.

 Things to do

-A wonderful way to explore the striking landscapes is on the Wiradjuri Aboriginal Cultural Tour into northern Kosciuszko National Park.
-You’ll gain insights into the customs and traditions of local indigenous people, learn about native plants and taste bush tucker.
+Explore northern Kosciuszko National Park on the to gain insights into the customs and traditions of local indigenous people.
+Learn about native plants and taste bush tucker on the tour.

-Tumut is just over four hours' drive from Sydney and 2hr 15min drive from Canberra.
+Tumut is just over a 4-hr drive from Sydney and 2hr 15min drive from Canberra.
 You can also fly into Wagga Wagga Airport and hire a car for the 90min drive.
-Places to stay include campgrounds, motels, serviced apartments, fishing cottages and luxury retreats.